Zum Hauptinhalt springen

 Hardware Usage Settings

-• Minimum FPS: The minimum predictions per second the model needs to perform with hardware selected in the Hardware Settings tab.
+• Minimum FPS: The minimum number of images the model needs to process per second with hardware selected in the Hardware Settings tab.

 • Maximum Memory Usage (%): You can limit the amount of memory that the predicted model will use.